 - 1/4 cup freshly squeezed lemon juice

-- 3 tbsp fresh minced cilantro (you may sub fresh parsley)
+- 3 tablespoons fresh minced cilantro (you may sub fresh parsley)

 - 2 crushed garlic cloves